vinayrav/pramati/trainee/maven/mavenQA2.md

 # 6.How to use remote repository in maven?
 Apart from central repository, you may have needed artifacts deployed on other remote locations.
 For example, in your corporate office there may be projects or modules specific to organization only.
-In this cases, organization can create remote repository and deploy these private artifacts.
+In this case, organization can create remote repository and deploy these private artifacts.
 This remote repository will be accessible only inside organization.

 These maven remote repository work exactly same way as maven’s central repository.
 Whenever an artifact is needed from these repositories, it is first downloaded to developer’s local repository and then it is used.